iyatan/prezo-drag-drop/README.md

 - any ux flair you want to add (ideal - chance to show off)

-- an implementation that you think is even better
+- an implementation that you think is even better (optional)

 The project uses Vue 3 and Vite.
 You don't really need to know a lot about Vue to complete this.
 The official Vue docs are quite good if you want to quickly understand how to work with Vue.